 We talk about her past in racing and the baking and crafts she does to keep busy as well as writing short stories.
 I find it fascinating and I think it’s great that she makes full use of her time to be creative in any way she can.

 Maureen is the first beneficiary I have spoken to who has lost somebody close and is dealing with the grief, so we talk about all the memories her and her husband, Peter, had together.
 There are plenty as they were together for 64 years.

 Having had a partner for that amount of time, it must be hard every day getting into a routine by yourself particularly through the COVID-19 outbreak.
 She was really happy to get the additional call from Racing Welfare along with her befriending calls.
 Any extra contact at this time can really brighten someone’s day and help to give a sense of belonging to this wonderful horseracing community.

-If you are feeling lonely or isolated and you are interested in receiving befriending or check-in calls, here is more information on our befriending service.
+If you are feeling lonely or isolated and you are interested in receiving befriending or check-in calls, here is more information on our check-in and chat service.